percona/pmm-doc/docs/using/query-analytics.md

 - PostgreSQL: Not supported.

 Starting with PMM 2.33.0, for MySQL, the *Explain* tab is supported without the *Examples* tab.
 If a query in the *Explain* tab contains sensitive data, placeholders will replace them.
-You have to specify the values for these placeholders before you can run *Explain*, as shown in the image below.
+Before you can run Explain, you must specify the values for these placeholders.
+This image illustrates the query with placeholders.

 ![!image](../_images/PMM_Query_Analytics_Tabs_Explain_With_Placeholders.png)

-This is how it looks with placeholders.
-Check another image, where is same query, but fulfilled with values instead placeholders.
+Below is an illustration of the same query using values instead of placeholders.

 ![!image](../_images/PMM_Query_Analytics_Tabs_Explain_With_Values.png)

-The image shows a query with five placeholders.
-Therefore, you must enter the correct values in all five fields.
+The image shows a query with two placeholders.
+Therefore, you must enter the correct values in all two fields.
 After filling in these values, click *Explain* to get the results like in the previous PMM versions without data leaks. and you will get result like in previous PMM versions.
 This method of `explain` prevents data leak.

 !!! note alert alert-primary "'Explain' for MongoDB"